jacobshafi/employees/README.md

-# 🧱 HR Dashboard – Architectural Overview
+# 🧱 Employee Management System – Architectural Overview

 This project is structured with a clean separation of concerns and just enough abstraction for maintainability and extensibility—without overengineering.